Matthew Cochran

 "[Cochran's] work features a wide variety of textures from melodic exchanges, intricate kaleidoscopic grooves, to spacious mediations."
 This is Classical Guitar

 Cochran is an in-demand lecturer, ensemble coach, and conductor.
 He has presented at guitar festivals, performing arts high schools, and colleges throughout the U.S., Europe, and Canada, including the Eastman School of Music, Louden All-County Guitar Festival, and the Classic Art Festival (Serbia).
-Dr. Cochran is Guitar Instructor at Interlochen Arts Academy, and he directs the Interlochen Classical Guitar Summer Intensive.
+Dr. Cochran is a Guitar Instructor at Interlochen Arts Academy, and he directs the Interlochen Classical Guitar Summer Intensive.
 Dr. Cochran’s students have been awarded scholarships to some of the finest Universities and Conservatories in the U.S., including the Juilliard School, Peabody Institute, Eastman School of Music, New England Conservatory, San Francisco Conservatory, University of Southern California, Berklee College of Music, Manhattan School of Music, Cleveland Institute of Music, University of Miami, California Institute of the Arts, Oberlin College, Bellmont University, University of Texas Austin, Florida State University, Columbus University, Stetson University, and many more.
 Dr. Cochran's students have been featured on National Public Radio's From the Top, and performances from the Interlochen Guitar program have been featured on American Public Media's Performance Today.